antonidag/myblog/content/en/posts/logic-app-simple-web-server/index.md

 Gif img to explain how it works.

 ### Response times
 When building web apps or anything user related, the less time a user waits the better it is.
-Response time is usually a measurement on how long it takes for the client to receive the requested content from the server. [📖](https://developer.mozilla.org/en-US/docs/Web/Performance/How_long_is_too_long)
+Response time is a measurement on how long it takes for the client to receive the requested content from the server.
+Response times that lies around 200ms, is a good reference point to have. [📖](https://developer.mozilla.org/en-US/docs/Web/Performance/How_long_is_too_long)

 There is a lot more to be said about these topic's, however, I think a general understanding about the concepts will be enuf to continue.

 ## Turing Logic App into a web app 🌐
-As menton earlier Logic Apps does not have this funcunallity out of the box, but it can sure be created!
+As menton earlier Logic Apps does not provide this features out of the box, but we can build it!⚒️

 **How do we achieve this?**
 1) Logic App provide built-in HTTP actions to both react on incoming request and return a response back to the client.
 This means that we somewhat have the basics of a web server.
 2) We also want to present dynamic content on our webpage, and for this we can use [Liquid](https://shopify.github.io/liquid).
 [DotLiquid](https://github.com/dotliquid/dotliquid) is a .NET port of the popular open source project Liquid, and it comes as built-in action in Logic Apps.
 3) Logic App is perhaps not know for its fast operations, but in this case I believe Stateless workflows could be a good fit.
 [Stateless workflows](https://learn.microsoft.com/en-us/azure/logic-apps/single-tenant-overview-compare) is a type of Logic App workflow with less overhead and some other features, resulting in faster performance and quicker response times.

-So we have a way to communicate to the clients, present dynamic content and give fast response times, I think we have meet the requirements for our web app!
+So we have a way to communicate to the clients, present dynamic content and give fast response times, I think we have some tools to start building our web app!

 **Creating a Logic App Web App**

-Each page will live inside of a workflow, we will need to create three workflows:
+Each page will live inside of a workflow:
 - a workflow page that save/store data and confirms the user registration
 - a workflow page where the user can submit their registration
 - a workflow page where user can view registrations